forgerock-training-courses

 • Describe keystores and secret stores

-• Manage the AM keystore
+• Manage the AM keystore, aliases, and passwords

 • Configure and manage secret stores

-• Debug and monitoring tools
+• Describe the monitoring tools

 Lesson 3: Clustering AM